AP source: Rose Bowl denied exemption to allow fans for CFP

 If the game is moved a likely site would be AT&T Stadium in Arlington, Texas.
 The CFP offices are located in suburban Dallas.

-Coaches and school officials with playoff contenders have complained about the Rose Bowl being unable to accommodate players' family members because of California’s COVID-19 restrictions.
+Coaches and school officials with playoff contenders have complained about the Rose Bowl being unable to accommodate players’ family members because of California’s COVID-19 restrictions, put in a place as the state tries to fight a public health crisis that is straining its hospitals.

+This is the second time California health officials have denied the Tournament of Roses’ request for an exemption to allow fans in the 90,888-seat stadium.

+Los Angeles County is under a stay-home order that took effect earlier this month.
+Pasadena has its own public health department and can set its own rules, but has mostly followed the county’s lead during the coronavirus pandemic.

 The last time the Rose Bowl game was played outside Pasadena, California, was 1942.
 The game between Oregon State and Duke was played in Durham, North Carolina, because the West Coast was deemed unsafe after the attacks on Pearl Harbor on Dec.
 7, 1941.